automuteus/automuteus/README.md

 - `LOG_PATH`: Filesystem path for log files.
 Defaults to `./`
 - `CAPTURE_TIMEOUT`: How many seconds of no capture events received before the Bot will terminate the associated game/connection.
 Defaults to 36000 seconds.
 - `REDIS_PASS`: Your Redis database password, if necessary.
+- `AUTOMUTEUS_LISTENING`: What the bot displays it is "Listening to" in the online presence message.
+Recommend putting your custom command prefix here

 ### HIGHLY advanced.
 Probably don't ever touch these!